 CSTI-500 was generally safe and well-tolerated and has a half-life of 50 hours in Phase I clinical trials.
 Also importantly, it demonstrated CNS target engagement via positron emission tomography (PET) that predicts efficacy in patients.

-ConSynance holds the exclusive global rights to CSTI-100 which was discovered and developed by AMRI.
+ConSynance holds the exclusive global rights to CSTI-500.

 Harmony Biosciences holds the full development and commercialization rights globally, with the exception of Greater China.
 ConSynance holds the development and commercialization rights in Greater China.

 HBS-102 is an investigational compound being developed as a potential treatment for narcolepsy and other rare neurological diseases.
 HBS-102 is a potential first-in-class molecule with a novel mechanism of action which targets melanin concentrating hormone (MCH) neurons in the hypothalamus, which make up the control center for REM sleep and related behaviors.
 In the setting of orexin deficiency (as occurs in patients with type 1 narcolepsy), there is an imbalance between orexin and MCH which could result in the control center for REM sleep going unchecked that could lead to REM sleep intruding into wakefulness.
 If that occurs, the clinical symptoms are experienced as cataplexy, hallucinations, and/or sleep paralysis.
 HBS-102, an MCHR1 antagonist, blocks the activity of the MCH neurons, which could potentially reduce REM intrusions into wakefulness and therefore reduce the debilitating symptoms of cataplexy, hallucinations and sleep paralysis.